Bachelor of Science, Community Health

 Community Health Elective Courses (18 credits total)

 Health electives allow the student to tailor their educational experience and to be exposed to a variety of topic areas in the context of community health.
 Students may select any six (18 credits) health electives from a pre-determined list.
-This list includes the following courses:

 Community Health Professional Preparation Courses (30 credits total)